-Managed service providers are a great way to outsource your IT services or assist the staff you have internally to provide best-in-class services for your business.
+Managed service providers (MSPs) are a great way to outsource your IT services or assist the staff you have internally to provide best-in-class services for your business.
 As IT is brought to the forefront in so many aspects of businesses these days, it’s important to feel good about the support system you have in place for your critical business systems and applications.

 As your business adapts and changes, so will your IT needs, and the company you’ve been utilizing in the past may not be the best fit for you in the future.
 If your MSP contract is nearing renewal, there are some things you should evaluate before resigning on that dotted line for another term.
 Consider the following signs that your MSP isn’t meeting your needs.